grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 - **Continue clicking** to continue measurement
 - **Double-click** to end measurement

+{{% admonition type="note" %}}
-> **Note:** <br /> - When you change measurement type or units, the previous measurement is removed from the map. <br /> - If the control is closed and then re-opened, the most recent measurement is displayed. <br /> - A measurement can be modified by clicking and dragging on it.
+<br /- When you change measurement type or units, the previous measurement is removed from the map. <br /- If the control is closed and then re-opened, the most recent measurement is displayed. <br /- A measurement can be modified by clicking and dragging on it.
+{{% /admonition %}}

 #### Length